softwaresaved/build_and_test_examples/jenkins/Cpp.md

 make test
 ```

 * This sets paths to include the locations of CppUnit and googletest include files and libraries.
-It also builds and runs the CppUnit unit tests.
 * Click Save.
 * On the new page that appears, click Build Now.
 * You should see a new job scheduled in the Build History table.